Skip to Main Content

 SoFi Active Investing

-SoFi Active Investing does a lot right for newer investors, including no commissions on stocks, ETFs and options, though it does not offer mutual funds at all.
+SoFi Active Investing does a lot right for newer investors, including no commissions on stocks, ETFs and options.
 SoFi’s fractional share plan allows clients to purchase partial shares of stock and reinvest any dividends in them, too, helping get all your money working for you.
 The brokerage account is a solid add-on option if you’re already working with the company another way, perhaps with a loan or bank account.

 What is an online brokerage account?